Slow Cooker Orange Chicken with Fresh Asian Slaw

 - Serve orange chicken over rice with sliced green onions, sesame seeds, fresh orange wedges for squeezing over the top, and fresh Asian slaw.
 A couple grindings of black pepper are lovely, too.

-- In a medium bowl, whisk together rice wine vinegar, lime juice, honey, soy sauce, sesame oil, ginger, and garlic.
+- For the fresh Asian slaw: In a medium bowl, whisk together rice wine vinegar, lime juice, honey, soy sauce, sesame oil, ginger, and garlic.
 Add thinly sliced mix of vegetables and toss to combine.

 - This can be made a day ahead of time, stored in the refrigerator, and is actually better when the flavors have a chance to mingle for at least a few hours before eating.
 I like the contrast of crunchy tangy vegetables in this slaw with the sweet and tender orange chicken.
 But this slaw is completely optional, and the orange chicken is perfectly wonderful without it.